bengroneman/erikstewart_jewelry/sub_pages/Home.md

 about_section: |-
   ## About

-  ##### Erik stewart Contemporary jewelry with an expression of art, nature and architecture designed as Art for the Body.
+  ##### Erik Stewart Contemporary jewelry with an expression of art, nature, and architecture designed as Art for the Body.

   ##### Erik Stewart Jewelry delivers conceptual form aligned with exquisite detail in design and workmanship.